awsdocs/amazon-inspector-user-guide/doc_source/inspector_rule-packages.md

 ## Rules Packages in Amazon Inspector<a name="InspectorRulePackages"></a>

-An Inspector assessment can use any combination of the following rules packages:
+An Amazon Inspector assessment can use any combination of the following rules packages:

 **Network assessments:**
 + [Network Reachability](inspector_network-reachability.md)